New-Zealand-Cadet-Forces/op-refresh/faq.md

 Yes, there are over 95 Units across New Zealand that you could transfer to.

 ### What does the New Zealand Defence Force provide cadets with?
-The NZDF provides you with a uniform, except for footwear.
+The NZDF provides you with a uniform, except for dress uniform footwear.
 They supply our Defence Force advisors and organise and pay for all the promotion courses you may be selected to attend.
 They also provide the subjects you will study.

 ### Do you have to wear a uniform?
 Yes.
 Uniforms are issued at no cost, although some units may charge a uniform bond.
 All items are supplied a few weeks after joining, and must be returned at the completion of your cadet career.